Lilab-SNNU/DeepPcirc/README.md

   ```bash
    python DeepPcirc_unmapped_reads_blast.py  -g genome.fa -q unmapped.fasta -o output_dir
   ```

-   3.Sequence extraction
+  3. Sequence extraction

      Extracting feature sequences,in this step need given file:

      - blast information file from ***step Blast***
      - Genome sequence (fasta format)

      Then you can get ***upfile*** and **downfile***and will be used to the ***step Reads coding***
   ```bash
    python DeepPcirc_getseq.py -i unmapped.blast -g genome.fa
   ```

-   4.Reads coding
+  4. Reads coding

      Encode the sequence,in this step need given file:

      - up reads file
      - down reads file

       Then you can get a file named ***pre_coding*** and will be used to the ***step Circular RNA predicting***
   ```bash
    python DeepPcirc_seqprocess.py -up upfile -down downfile -out out
   ```

-   5.Circular RNA predicting
+  5. Circular RNA predicting

       Final this step, you will get the circular RNA information saved in a file name ***pre_result***.
   ```bash
    python DeepPcirc_predict.py -infile pre_coding  -modelfile osamodel.pt -outfile pre_result
   ```

-   6.train new model
+  6. Train new model

       If you have new species data, you can train new models yourself.
   ```bash
    python DeepPcirc_train.py -infile train_coding  -o model
   ```